Legal Advice ClinicThe Legal Advice Clinic provides a valuable public service and exceptional work experience opportunities Information for clients

 Based in dedicated and refurbished premises at the Clarence Centre, the clinic provides:

-The Legal Advice Clinic is open from 22 September to 11 December 2020 – advice via online video meetings.
+The Legal Advice Clinic is open from 25 January 2021 for advice via online video meetings.

-Due to social distancing measures, we are giving advice via online video meetings from 22 September to 11 December 2020.
+Due to social distancing measures, we are giving advice via online video meetings until further notice.

-Please see our leaflet (PDF File 282 KB) for full details of the service we provide.
+Please see our leaflet for full details (PDF File 174 KB) of the service we provide.

 How to access our service

-During term time we provide online advice sessions on a first-come-first-served basis on Tuesdays, Wednesdays and Fridays.
+During term time we provide online advice sessions on a first-come-first-served basis on Monday to Friday.
 Please note that we offer a generalist one-off advice service only.
 We cannot provide specialist advice in these daytime sessions, represent you in court proceedings, complete forms for you or write letters on your behalf.

 Please telephone 020 7815 5450 at the following times if you wish to access an appointment: